ratticon/fah-teamstats/README.md

 Download [fahstats.py](https://github.com/ratticon/fah-teamstats/blob/master/fah-teamstats.py) and run the script with `python fah-teamstats.py`.

 By default, the script will download and print statistics for team 236098 (x0ptis).
-To print the statistics for your team, simply type your team id after the command.
+To print the statistics for your team, simply type your team's numerical ID after the command.
 For example:
 `python fah-teamstats.py 1234`

 ## Custom Script